-In 2006, we entered into employment agreements with three of our senior executive officers: our CEO, CFO and our CCO.
+In 2006, we entered into employment agreements with three of our senior executive officers: our CEO, Chief Financial Officer, or CFO, and our Chief Operating Officer, or COO.
 A brief description of the terms and conditions of these employment agreements are summarized above under the section "Employment Agreements and Potential Payments upon Termination or Change-In-Control."